home-sol/truenas-sdk/bluefin/docs/DiskApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDiskGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListDisksRequest struct via the builder pattern

 Name | Type | Description  | Notes